mvolkmann/blog/src/swift/swift-lang.md

 ```

 The `formatted` method can be applied to many kinds of values
-to produce a formatted string.
+to produce a locale-specific, formatted string.
 See the example code at {% aTargetBlank
 "https://github.com/mvolkmann/FormattingDemo/tree/main", "FormattingDemo" %}.